-The OSA is a safe and welcoming place for students to explore ideas and work toward solutions in an open-minded, proactive environment.
-OSA Consider changing to: OSA provides confidential support and advocacy distinct and separate from the academic /administrative offices.
-We are an independent and informal forum in which to clarify concerns, identify goals and options in managing or resolving issues.
+The OSA provides confidential support and advocacy distinct and separate from the academic and administrative offices.
+The OSA is an independent and informal office in which to clarify concerns, identify goals and options in managing or resolving issues.

-OSA has information and referral to resources available on campus and in the community specific for the needs of the students.
-Concerns brought to OSA are confidential and will not impact your academic progress.
+The OSA provides information and referral to resources available on campus and in the community, specific to the needs of learners.
+Concerns brought to the OSA are confidential and will not impact your academic progress.

-- General Advocacy and Support: - Guidance in navigating UGME policies, procedures, and appeals. - · Connection to financial resources. - Confidential support for personal and academic needs. - Mistreatment, Discrimination, and Harassment Concerns. - Accessibility and Accommodation - Support for personal and academic needs - Community resources in Saskatoon, Regina, Prince Albert, and other sites
+- · General advocacy and support. - Guidance in navigating UGME policies, procedures, and appeals. - Connection to financial resources. - Confidential support for personal and academic needs. - Mistreatment, discrimination, and harassment concerns. - Accessibility and accommodation information. - Support for personal and academic needs. - Community resources in Saskatoon, Regina, Prince Albert, and other sites.